The Guide to On-Site Household Staff Assessments

 Unlike traditional employment settings, household staff often work with minimal supervision.
 There is no HR department down the hall.
 No manager watching over their shoulder.
 This means character, reliability, and cultural fit carry even more weight than a polished resume.

-Inconsistent or Unverifiable Employment History
+Decoding an Inconsistent Employment History

 A candidate’s work history tells a story.
 When that story has unexplained gaps, conflicting dates, or employers who cannot be reached, pay attention.